 Responsibilities and assignments may change as the project progresses.
 New members may join the team and some of the members may leave.
 Therefore, you need to keep the chart updated and modify when needed through the life cycle of the project.

-The raci chart may have some limitations.
+The raci matrix may have some disadvantages.
 Below are some of them;

 - It is not suitable for all types of projects.